surifirstpin/biplus_documentation/docs/Visualization.md

 ## Add Life to Data

-The Analysis section in Acubi will immediately creates an impressive and good looking charts for the data obtained from a query.
+Analysis section in Acubi will immediately creates an impressive and good looking charts for the data obtained from a query in fraction of seconds.
 The query result and visualization configuration are seen together when you run the query, So that users can see the data and picture together for better understanding.

 ## Types of Visualization